tomprimozic/type-systems/gradual_typing/README.md

 We also introduce type constructor `TDynamic`, used to represent `?`.
-However, `TDynamic` is only used to represent type `?` for variables in type environment; as soon as the variable is used, `TDynamic` is instantiated and replaced with a fresh *dynamic type variable*, which is represented by constructor `Unbound` but distinguished from a *regular type variable* with a boolean flag.
-This is not unlike the treatment of polymorphic types in Algorithm W; indeed, when a variable with a polymorphic type is used, its type is instantiated by replacing all occurrences of generic type variables with fresh regular type variables.
-Conversely, just as polymorphic types can be recovered at let-bindings by generalizing free regular type variables, so can dynamic type variables be *frozen* at let-bindings by replacing them with `TDynamic` types (this is controlled by the setting `freeze_dynamic`).
+However, `TDynamic` is only used to represent type `?` for variables in type environment; as soon as the variable is used, `TDynamic` is instantiated and replaced with a fresh *dynamic type variable*, which is represented by constructor `Unbound` but distinguished from an *ordinary type variable* with a boolean flag.
+This is not unlike the treatment of polymorphic types in Algorithm W; indeed, when a variable with a polymorphic type is used, its type is instantiated by replacing all occurrences of generic type variables with fresh ordinary type variables.
+Conversely, just as polymorphic types can be recovered at let-bindings by generalizing free ordinary type variables, so can dynamic type variables be *frozen* at let-bindings by replacing them with `TDynamic` types (this is controlled by the setting `freeze_dynamic`).

 The idea that makes polymorphic types polymorphic and dynamic types dynamic is that fresh type variables can be unified with any other type.
-However, type variables can only be unified with a single type.
+However, each type variable can only be unified once, with a single type.
 This can be a problem when using functions such as `duplicate : forall[a] a -> pair[a, a]`, which duplicate type variables.
 The following results in an error: